-- 1. Press the Windows key or select the Windows Start button > Settings > Devices > Bluetooth & other devices, and click the toggle under Bluetooth to enable/disable it. - Click on Add Bluetooth or other device then select the device that you want to add. - 3.
+- 1. Select the Windows Start button > Settings > Devices > Bluetooth & other devices, and click the toggle under Bluetooth to enable/ disable it. - 2.
+Click on Add Bluetooth or other device then select the device that you want to add. - 3.
 Your computer will automatically start searching for devices, as well as make itself visible to other devices.